trombiano1/aoc_2023/README.md

 ## Day 17
 #### Part 1 & 2
 Directional Dijkstra.
 It was my first time writing Dijkstra in Rust. `BinaryHeap` can be reversed if I use `Reverse()` (remember to use `Reverse` to take the argument out).

+## Day 18
+#### Part 1
+Simulation.
+Again, to find out which cell is inside and which cell is outside, I had to double the grid and then use `UnionFind`.
+I reused some code from Day 10.

+#### Part 2
+2D coordinate compression.
+I couldn't find a library for it so I wrote it myself; nice challenge!